dapr/docs/daprdocs/content/en/operations/support/support-versioning.md

 - Dapr `GRPC API` with `MAJOR`
 - Releases (GitHub repositories including dapr, CLI, SDKs and Helm Chart) with `MAJOR.MINOR.PATCH`
 - Documentation and Quickstarts repositories are versioned with the Dapr runtime repository versioning.
-- Dapr `Components` with `MAJOR` in component-config GitHub repositories.
+- Dapr `Components` with `MAJOR` in components-contrib GitHub repositories.
 - Dapr `Manifests` with `MAJOR.MINOR`.
 These include subscriptions and configurations.

 Note that the Dapr APIs,  binaries releases (runtime, CLI, SDKs) and components are all independent from one another.